-0.00 A 2 4 5 ß OXYGEN CONCENTRATION IN MILLIGRAMS PER LITER FIGURE 3 .- Food conversion ratios for frequently fed age-class 0 coho salmon, or their weight gains in in relation to dissolved oxygen concentration.
-A food conversion ratio of zero (not a ratio having a negathat lost weight.
+Figure 3.
+Food conversion ratios for frequently fed ageclass 0 coho salmon, or their weight gains in grams per gram of food (beach hoppers) consumed, in relation to dissolved oxygen concentration.
+A food conversion ratio of zero (not a ratio having a negative value) has been assigned to each group of fish that lost weight.
 The curve has been fitted to the points representing the 1956 data only.